-- Section 2.1, S1 All of those portions of the property exhibiting archaeological potential were surveyed. - Section 2.1, S2a Approximately 50% of the subject property consisted of low and wet (i.e. heavily saturated soils) lands of no or low potential due to physical features such as permanently wet areas. - Section 2.1, S2b There are no areas of no or low potential due to extensive and deep land alterations within our subject property. - Section 2.1, S2c (lands recommended not to require Stage 2 assessment by a previous Stage 1 report where the ministry has accepted that Stage 1 into the register) n/a - Section 2.1, S2d (lands designated for forest management activity w/o potential for impacts to archaeological sites, as determined through Stage 1 forest management plans process) - n/a - Section 2.1, S2e (lands formally prohibited from alterations) n/a - Section 2.1, S2f (lands confirmed to be transferred to a public land holding body, etc) - n/a - Section 2.1, S3 The Stage 2 survey was conducted when weather and lighting conditions permitted excellent visibility of features. - Section 2.1, S4 No GPS recordings were taken as no artifacts were found during the Stage 2 assessment.
+- Section 2.1, S1 All of those portions of the property exhibiting archaeological potential were surveyed. - Section 2.1, S2a The entire subject property consisted of low and wet (i.e. heavily saturated soils) lands of no or low potential due to physical features such as permanently wet areas.
+This was determined through judgmental test pitting. - Section 2.1, S2b There are no areas of no or low potential due to extensive and deep land alterations within our subject property. - Section 2.1, S2c (lands recommended not to require Stage 2 assessment by a previous Stage 1 report where the ministry has accepted that Stage 1 into the register) - n/a - Section 2.1, S2d (lands designated for forest management activity w/o potential for impacts to archaeological sites, as determined through Stage 1 forest management plans process) n/a - Section 2.1, S2e (lands formally prohibited from alterations) n/a - Section 2.1, S2f (lands confirmed to be transferred to a public land holding body, etc) - n/a - Section 2.1, S3 The Stage 2 survey was conducted when weather and lighting conditions permitted excellent visibility of features. - Section 2.1, S4 No GPS recordings were taken as no artifacts were found during the Stage 2 assessment.
 There were also no fixed landmarks. - Section 2.1, S5 All field activities were mapped in reference to survey stakes and development markers as appropriate. - Section 2.1, S6 See report section 8.0 Images for photo documentation of examples of field conditions encountered. - Section 2.1, S7 n/a and Canadian Shield terrain), as per Section 2.1.5 of the 2011 Standards and Guidelines for Consultant Archaeologists.

-Section 7.8.1, Standard 2d - The subject property was subject to a modified test pit survey acceptable as alternative strategies for special survey conditions (i.e. northern Ontario
+Section 7.8.1, Standard 2d - The subject property was subject to a test pit survey acceptable as alternative strategies for special survey conditions (i.e. northern Ontario

 - Section 2.1.5, S1 The subject property is located within 50 metres of a modern source.
-Accordingly, test pits were initially to be spaced at maximum 10 metre intervals.
-However, given the limited size of the subject property we test pitted at 5 metre intervals. - Section 2.1.5, S2 n/a - Section 2.1.5, S3 Initial test pitting at 5 metre intervals indicated that the majority of the subject property consisted of low, wet saturated soils.
+Accordingly, test pits were initially to be spaced at maximum 5 metre intervals.
+However, all areas test pitted were found to be low and wet. - Section 2.1.5, S2 n/a - Section 2.1.5, S3 Initial test pitting at 5 metre intervals indicated that the entire subject property consisted of low, wet saturated soils.
+Thus the subject property was then subject to a judgmental test pit survey at maximum intervals of 10 metres to confirm its low and wet condition.